jbartus/fastly-magento2-demo/README.md

   `tar xf google-cloud-cli-*`
   `./google-cloud-sdk/install.sh`
 - clone this repo and cd into it
+- copy the variables file to start your own (which will be ignored by git)
+  `cp terraform.tfvars.example terraform.tfvars`
+- `terraform init`

 #### configure authentication(s)
 - create a fastly api token for your user ([creating api tokens](https://docs.fastly.com/en/guides/using-api-tokens#creating-api-tokens))